Timeline showing how boat propulsion machinery was developed

 -

 Until this time the Thames was tidal up to Staines.
-Each lock built lower downriver needed an act of
+Each lock built lower downriver needed an act of Parliament.
+The new locks now made the river non tidal above Teddington.

 - 1814 Comet - First Successful Passenger Boat